ethereum/remix-project/team-best-practices.md

 # Milestone - Refinement meeting

- - A meeting is organized 3 weeks after the beggining of a round.
+ - A meeting is organized 3 weeks after the beginning of a round.
 This aims to :
    - list what is left to do.
    - identify any blocker.
    - agree on a release date (which can be earlier 1 week after the meeting and not later than 4 weeks after the meeting.